Walter Rothschild's unusual birds

 Famous for his vast collection of natural history specimens at Tring, Lord Lionel Walter, Baron Rothschild (1868-1937) amassed about 300,000 bird skins and mounts.

-Good examples of both hybridisation and colour aberrations are found among the game birds (of the order Galliformes, including grouse, pheasant and partridges).
+Good examples of both hybridisation and colour aberrations are found among the game birds (Order Galliformes, including grouse, pheasant and partridges).

 The phenomenon called ‘sex reversal’, when females birds assume male plumage, is also well-illustrated in game birds.

-If the developed left ovary stops being active or is damaged, eg due to age, illness or injury, the right gonad then develops along testis-like lines and produces a male-like hormone, resulting in the bird showing male plumage and even male behaviour.
+Normally in female birds only the left ovary, or gonad, fully develops, leaving the tissue of the undeveloped right gonad as a sort of potential testis.
+If the developed left ovary stops being active or is damaged, e.g. due to age, illness or injury, the right gonad then develops along testis-like lines and produces a male-like hormone, resulting in the bird showing male plumage and even behaviour.